TencentARC/SEED-Voken/README.md

 </p>

 ## 📰 News
+* **[2025.02.14]**:fire::fire::fire: The pretrained version of **IBQ** visual tokenizers, which achieves SOTA performance with high code dimension is released.
-* **[2025.02.09]**:fire::fire::fire: We release Open-MAGVIT2 Video tokenizers, which achieves SOTA performance compared to OmniTokenizer, LARP and SweetTokenizer.
+* **[2025.02.09]** We release Open-MAGVIT2 Video tokenizers, which achieves SOTA performance compared to OmniTokenizer, LARP and SweetTokenizer.
 * **[2025.01.21]** Open-MAGVIT2 tokenizers (codebook size of 16384 and 262144) for text-conditional image generation are now released!
 They are pretrained with large-scale image-text datasets, achieving SOTA performance compared to LlamaGen, Show-o, and Cosmos.
 * **[2024.11.26]** We are excited to release **IBQ**, a series of scalable visual tokenizers, which achieve a large-scale codebook (2^18) with high dimension (256) and high utilization.
 * **[2024.09.09]** We release an improved version of Open-MAGVIT2 tokenizer and a family of auto-regressive models ranging from 300M to 1.5B.